-- Vaccination exceptions will be made for children under 12 and people with a medical or religious exemption to vaccination.
-These guests must show proof of a negative PCR test taken within 36 hours of the performance time or a negative antigen test taken within 6 hours of the performance time.
+- If you have a medical or religious exemption to vaccination, you MUST provide a negative PCR test taken within 36 hours of the performance time or a negative antigen test taken within 6 hours of the performance time.

-- All guests, regardless of age or vaccination status, will be required to wear masks while inside the theatre building.
-Masks must fit snugly, covering the nose and mouth with no gaps.
-Neck gaiters and bandanas are not acceptable.
+- All guests, regardless of age or vaccination status, will be required to wear masks while inside the theater building.

 - We are asking artists, audiences, staff, and volunteers to monitor their health and stay home if they are exhibiting any Covid and/or flu-like symptoms.
 By entering the theater, you are agreeing that you are not sick and have not had direct contact with anyone who has a confirmed case of COVID-19 in the last 10 days or exhibits symptoms of COVID-19.
 It is essential that you do not attend the show if you are unwell.